-The University of Glasgow is offering 8 scholarships worth the full tuition fee for a one-year Masters programme for September 2018 academic session.
+The University of Glasgow is offering 8 scholarships worth the full tuition fee for a one-year Masters program.
 African applicants are eligible to apply for these endowments.

 The University of Glasgow is the fourth-oldest university in the English-speaking world and one of Scotland’s four ancient universities.